Joab built David's throne and would not be ruled by it — the man the kingdom could not do without, and could not finally keep.

 2 Samuel 19:22 · NRSVue

 The same word names the angel of the LORD who "took his stand in the road as his adversary" against Balaam (Num 22:22) — an opponent who blocks the way on God's behalf.
-It would be too much to say the narrative casts Joab as that kind of obstructor; the resonance is a reader's, not a claim the text makes, and it is offered only as a way of naming what the census scene shows — that in Scripture an "adversary" who stands in the path is not always in the wrong.
-This is an observation about the vocabulary, not a thesis about Joab's role.
+It would be too much to say the narrative casts Joab as that kind of obstructor; the resonance is a reader's, not a claim the text makes.
+It is offered only as a way of naming what the census scene will show: that in Scripture an "adversary" standing in the path is not always in the wrong.
+With the article, ha-śāṭān names a heavenly office, the accuser in the divine council (Job 1:6; Zech 3); the road from that role to the proper name of God's great enemy is a later story, traced in the companion Study.2

 "But if someone willfully attacks and kills another by treachery, you shall take the killer from my altar for execution."